BLOG

 Colors

 You’ll definitely want some yellows.
 I was surprised by how many birds have yellow!
-Get a couple of bright egg-yolk yellow, and also some more dull mustardy shades.
+Get a couple of really bright yellows, some softer yellows, and also some dull mustardy shades.

 Blue.
 Lots of birds have some very bright blue.
 Get a couple of prints in the same rich shade for the definition I talked about in the neutrals section.
+The darker shades of these Blueberry blenders work well for iridescent and blue-black birds.

 Red.
 Most red birds tend to be orangey red rather than blue-ish reds, so keep that in mind as you shop.
+These blenders are true red, and these have a touch of orange.

 Pink.
 We have a lot of pink and pinkish-purple birds here on the east coast.
 You’ll find a pink with grey undertones (or even grey streaks) pretty useful, and also a bright mulberry shade for several finches.